lightvector/KataGo/README.md

 ## Setting Up and Running KataGo
 KataGo implements just a GTP engine - GTP is a simple text protocol that Go software uses to communicate with engines.
 It does NOT have a graphical interface on its own.
 So generally, you will want to use KataGo along with a GUI or analysis program, such as [Lizzie](https://github.com/featurecat/lizzie) or [Sabaki](https://sabaki.yichuanshen.de/).
 Both of these programs also support KataGo's score estimates and visualization as well.

-**Warning: the version of KataGo packaged directly with Lizzie is fairly OLD.
-The net is quite weak compared to the latest nets, and the executable may not support the latest models or features.
+**Warning: the version of KataGo packaged directly with Lizzie is not the newest.
+The net in the 0.7.3 release is good, but not the strongest, and as KataGo updates in the future, more features may be added that aren't supported by the Lizzie-packaged versoin.
 Download a newer version of both the net and executable from the [releases page](https://github.com/lightvector/KataGo/releases).**

 ### Windows and Linux